aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-text-document/_index.md

 Aspose.Words provides DocumentDirection property in TxtLoadOptions class to detect the text direction (RTL / LTR) in the document.
 This property sets or gets document text directions provided in DocumentDirection enumeration.
 The default value is left to right.

-The following code example shows how to detect the text direction of the document while importing the TXT file.
+The following code example demonstrates how to detect the text direction of the document while importing the TXT file.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-WorkingWithTxt-DocumentTextDirection.java" >}}